Pure Carbon. The hardest known naturally occuring material and since ancient times the most highly regarded and prized colorless gemstone.

 A vibrant slightly bluish green with the least amount of inclusions is the desirable way to enjoy your emeralds.
 They lend themselves to great center stones mixed with white diamonds, or the classic Three Stone ring, with an emerald flanked by a couple of lovely bright white diamonds.

-We work with several gem dealers who source their emeralds from the mines in Colombia and also one particular gem dealer with superb contacts in Pakistan/Afghanistan and Zambia.We invite inquiries for great emeralds; they make one smile, and are easy on the eye, after all green is possibly the most calming color found in nature.
+I work with several gem dealers who source their emeralds from the mines in Colombia and also one particular gem dealer with superb contacts in Pakistan/Afghanistan and Zambia.I invite inquiries for great emeralds; they make one smile, and are easy on the eye, after all green is possibly the most calming color found in nature.

 Most garnets are red or reddish brown or purplish red.
 They have for years been used in jewelry, typically less expensive but quite pretty jewelry.
 Almandine & rhodolite garnets are found in large quantities in many locations around the world.